true-myth/true-myth/README.md

 ### Safely getting at values

-Helpers (combinators) are supplied to allow you to get at the values wrapped in the type:
+Helpers are supplied to allow you to get at the values wrapped in the type:

 ```ts
 const theAnswer = Result.ok(42);